 If you have moving expenses that you can’t deduct in the current year because you haven’t earned enough income, you may be able to carry them forward to another tax year – just be sure to keep your receipts because CRA likes to ask for proof!

-Tax Tip: If you have sold and/or purchased a home because of your move, you may be able to claim any advertising (on any websites, etc.), notary or legal fees, real estate commission, property transfer taxes, and other registration costs.
+Tax Tip: If you have sold and/or purchased a home because of your move, you may be able to claim some additional expenses.

-If you incurred any medical expenses (including dental and eye care expenses) that aren’t covered by an insurance plan, you may be able to apply them against your taxable income.
-For 2020, there are both federal and provincial non-refundable tax credits on qualifying medical expenses in excess of either $2,397 or 3% of your net income, whichever is less.
+If you incurred any medical expenses (including dental and eye care expenses) that aren’t covered by an insurance plan, you may be eligible for a credit against any taxes you owe.
+Depending on your income, there are thresholds to cross before you can claim the tax credit for medical expenses.

 Tax Tip: Be careful if you have significant tuition tax credits that you are carrying forward from prior years.
-You must use those tuition tax credits to reduce your taxable income before you use any medical expenses, or you will lose the amount of credits you could have deducted.
+You must use those tuition tax credits to reduce your taxes payable before you use any medical expenses, or you will lose the amount of credits you could have claimed.